Kether180/IB_trading_python/README.md

 IB_trading_python

+#  Guide to Interactive Brokers API Code

+* Overview

+These programs can help you make the first steps towards working with the Interactive Brokers API.
+Interactive Brokers API can be very challenging when first getting started and the formal Interactive Brokers documentation lacks some detailed explanation and implementations.

+#  Instalation  - Preparing the environment :

 # Python.

 - Run a installation of python library ib_insync /// for windows you need to use a lower python version not 3.10, use => 3.9.1 84x or lower.